aurora-lm/aurora-lm.github.io/src/content/posts/branch-train-merge.md

 In our [previous blog](https://aurora-lm.github.io/posts/mixturevitae) we collected the dataset, MixtureVitae: A Permissive, High-Performance, Open-Access Pretraining Dataset.
 We sample chunks from this dataset across our training process.

 Our process begins with training an initial seed model—a 3-billion-parameter model initialized from scratch based on the *Qwen2.5-14B* architecture, with decreased number of layers to produce a 3B model.
 We sample roughly 5 billion heterogeneous tokens from MixtureVitae to serve as the base dataset for the seed model.
 Early experiments involve training several mixtures derived from MixtureVitae and evaluating them to select the best-performing model.
 For initial validation, we utilize 5 billion tokens for training at each stage.
-However, the training pipeline has been scaled to accommodate 20 billion tokens per stage per expert.
+However, the training pipeline has been scaled to accommodate 20 billion tokens per iteration per expert.

 <figure>
   <img src="https://raw.githubusercontent.com/aurora-lm/aurora-lm.github.io/main/assets/images/bts/bts-flow.png" alt="Branch Train Stack Process">